-REPORT OF THE INDEPENDENT AUDITORS TO THE MEMBERS OF SOUTHEND & WESTCLIFF HEBREW CONGREGATION (LIMITED BY GUARANTEE)
+REPORT OF THE INDEPENDENT AUDITORS TO THE MEMBERS OF SOUTHEND & WESTCLIFF HEBREW CONGREGATION

-We have audited the financial statements of Southend & Westcliff Hebrew Congregation (Limited by Guarantee) for the year ended 31 December 2013 on pages nine to twenty one.
+We have audited the financial statements of Southend & Westcliff Hebrew Congregation for the year ended 31 December 2014 on pages nine to twenty one.
 The financial reporting framework that has been applied in their preparation is applicable law and the Financial Reporting Standard for Smaller Entities (effective April 2008) (United Kingdom Generally Accepted Accounting Practice applicable to Smaller Entities).